comet-cc/GuaranTEE/README.md

 ### Paper

-**GuaranTEE: Towards Attestable and private ML with CCA** Sandra Siby, Sina Abdollahi, Marios Kogias, Hamed Haddadi _EuroMLSys, 2024_
+**GuaranTEE: Towards Attestable and private ML with CCA** Sandra Siby, Sina Abdollahi, Mohammad Maheri, Marios Kogias, Hamed Haddadi _EuroMLSys, 2024_

 **Abstract** -- Machine-learning (ML) models are increasingly being deployed on edge devices to provide a variety of services.
 However, their deployment is accompanied by challenges in model privacy and auditability.
 Model providers want to ensure that (i) their proprietary models are not exposed to third parties; and (ii) be able to get attestations that their genuine models are operating on edge devices in accordance with the service agreement with the user.
 Existing measures to address these challenges have been hindered by issues such as high overheads and limited capability (processing/secure